 The tools and good practices that we develop are for:

 performing risk analyses for orphan and out-of-commerce content;

 developing an open content policy tailored to the cultural organisation and creator in question;

 thoroughly researching the rights status of content.

-We’re setting this project up in collaboration with the cultural heritage bodies Kusterfgoed and COMEET, the Library of the Royal Conservatory Brussels, STAN theatre collective, Museum M and Letterenhuis.
+We’re setting this project up in collaboration with the cultural heritage bodies Kusterfgoed and COMEET, the Library of the Royal Conservatory Brussels, STAN theatre collective, M Leuven and Letterenhuis.
 These organisations represent various sub-sectors of the wider cultural field, and are impeded in their work by a lack of rights metadata.
 We will run a pilot project with each of them.
 Joris Deene/Everest Law and Cultuurloket will be providing us with legal expertise.
 Histories vzw are supporting us their expertise about working with volunteers.
 This project is funded by a grant from the Flemish Government for cultural heritage projects.

 The Public Domain Tool

 What if we could partly automate the workload created by a lack of rights metadata and the fact that rights statuses change over time?
 More and more data is being aggregated on Wikidata all the time, which creates an opportunity to respond to this need.
 Parallel to this project, in 2020 we drew up tender documentation for the Flemish government to develop a Public Domain Tool that will enable users: